Best mmWave Presence Sensors 2026 (Beats Motion Sensors)

 Can mmWave sensors see through walls?

-No. mmWave radar at 24GHz is designed for in-room presence detection only and does not reliably penetrate drywall, brick, or concrete walls.
+No. mmWave radar is designed for in-room presence detection only and does not reliably penetrate drywall, brick, or concrete walls.
 The Aqara FP2 and SwitchBot can each detect presence within an 8m range inside the room they are mounted in; placing the sensor at the boundary of two rooms does not extend coverage to the adjacent space.

 Is the Aqara Presence Sensor FP2 worth the extra cost over the Linptech ES1?